The perfect holiday island

 Temperatures rise towards April, but the coastal breeze and a dip in the sea help keep things comfortable.

-We visited from late January into early February and had plenty of sunny days.
+We’ve visited the island twice between late January and early February and have had plenty of sunny days both times.

-While Koh Lanta was clearly a popular destination, it never felt overcrowded.
+While Koh Lanta is clearly a popular destination, it has never felt overcrowded.

-That said, some hotels were fully booked, so if you’re planning a winter trip, booking accommodation in advance is a good idea.
+That said, some hotels have been fully booked, so if you’re planning a winter trip, booking accommodation in advance is a good idea.

 Tip: Air-conditioned rooms cost more than those with just a fan, but in the high season, they’re worth it – especially towards March and April.
 Koh Lanta’s weather is always warm and humid, but it gets particularly hot as the season progresses.